 Overview of the Solid Waste Program

-San Mateo County residents create large amounts of solid waste — including garbage or trash, bottles, cans, newspapers, construction materials, debris and lawn and garden trimmings.
+San Mateo County residents create large amounts of solid waste – including garbage, bottles, cans, newspapers, construction materials, debris, and lawn and garden trimmings.
 This solid waste is usually picked up by the garbage collectors and taken to transfer centers, where it is separated into materials that must be disposed of in a landfill.

 - Pescadero TS: Artichoke and Bean Hollow Road, Pescadero (Operator – BFI/Republic Services)

 - San Bruno TS/MRF: 101 Tanforan Ave., San Bruno (Operator – Recology)